msreis/featsel/input/README.txt

 Arrhythmia        - Converted in .DAT instances from: https://archive.ics.uci.edu/ml/datasets/Arrhythmia

+cfs               - Examples of the CFS cost function.

 cmi               - Examples of the ConditionalMutualInformation cost function.

 explicit          - Examples of the Explicit cost function.